-Coach James Faulk, Col., USMCR (Ret.) and Plaque re-dedicated to him for his initiative and leadership in having a new gymnasium built for St. Agnes Kids, inspired during W.W.II military service
+Coach James Faulk, Col., USMCR (Ret.) and Plaque re-dedicated to him for his dedication to and leadership of the youth of St. Agnes, and his initiative in building a new gymnasium for St. Agnes Kids, proposed by him during World War II (Plaque Photo by G.F.
+Merna; Faulk Photos courtesy of Bob Millspaugh)

 Some of us were present with Joe Rosen and Art Kingsley when Coach Faulk was inducted into the Rockland County Sports Hall of Fame in 1978 as "Mr. Everything at St. Agnes - athletic director, guidance counselor, social worker, disciplinarian and trainer, in addition to varsity and junior varsity coach for all sports."
 Who will ever forget what he said then.
-Quote: "I received this honor only because of the gutsy kids I coached at St. Agnes.: Unquote.
+Quote: "I received this honor only because of the gutsy kids I coached at St. Agnes."
+Unquote.

-I know Coach Faulk was quite pleased when my brother Jim and his wife Sue named their first born son James Faulk Merna, in his honor.
-And the Coach was equally pleased when his namesake graduated from the U. S. Naval Academy in Annapolis in 1987.
+I know Coach Faulk was quite pleased when my brother Jim and his wife Sue named their first born son James Faulk Merna, in his honor, and even more so when his namesake graduated from the U.S. Naval Academy at Annapolis as an Ensign in the Class of 1987.